-The Diploma in Business Management provides students with a thorough understanding of business practices in local and international markets, focusing in detail on the management strategies.
+The Diploma in Business Management provides students with a thorough understanding of business practices in local and international markets, focusing in detail on management strategies.

-Students will receive specialized training along with the interpersonal, organizational, computer, decision-making and practical skills needed to start a successful career in today’s fast-changing business world.
+Students will receive specialized training along with interpersonal, organizational, computer, decision-making and practical skills needed to start a successful career in today’s fast-changing business world.

 Upon completion of this program, students will be able to: